 "call": Point of call into a section of the program such as a function.

-"return": Point of return from section of the program such as a function.
+"return": Point of return from a section of the program such as a function.

 "branch": Conditional transfer of control.

 NOTE: These values are typically combined with nouns from the list below, as in the examples below.